mouhcine1981/mouhcine1981.github.io/_posts/2021-12-01-your-new-blog-post.md

 As of October, 2021, Wilmington is only one of five metropolitan areas to have more jobs than in October, 2020.
 There is considerable variation across metropolitan areas with Asheville having 5.2% fewer jobs and Greenville having 2.4% more jobs than the same month last year .
 ![allmetro19](https://user-images.githubusercontent.com/94587267/148270158-1ab30fb8-410b-4af2-9e08-2d2b33fca2d5.png)

+# Main takeaways
+The Wilmington economy has weathered the pandemic related disruption and has outperfromed most other metropolitan areas over the past year.
+Consumer facing industries are, however, still smaller than they were pre-pandemic.